Harry-Huynh/To-Do-Frontend/README.md

 - **`Task`**: Renders individual task items
 - **`Login` Page**: Manages user login
 - **`Register` Page**: Handles user sign-up

+## 🧱 Kanban Board Overview

+**The task list is presented in a Kanban-style board for intuitive task tracking and progress visualization.**

+**Features:**

+- 📦 Columns represent task states (e.g., To-Do, In Progress, Done)
+- 📌 Tasks are grouped and rendered based on their status
+- 🖱️ Tasks can be updated via UI interactions (e.g., dropdown or drag-and-drop, if implemented)
+- 🎨 Tailwind CSS ensures responsiveness and clean design

 ## 🛡️ Route Protection Flow